DMH-biodatasci/SegMantX/docs/command_line_manual/chain_self_alignments.md

 # Chain self-alignments

-The `chain_self_alignments` module is designed for the duplication detection chaining alignment hits from self-sequence alignment.
+The `chain_self_alignments` module is designed for the duplication detection by chaining alignment hits from self-sequence alignment.

 ## Input data:
 The `chain_self_alignments` alignment module expects alignment hits coordinate data, for example, from SegMantX's `generate_alignments` module: